-Using U2F in Web services
+Using Passkeys in Web services

-This chapter explains how to use the U2F functionality of SHALO AUTH for two-step verification in Web services.
+This chapter explains how to use passkeys created by SHALO AUTH in Web services.

-If you use the U2F functionality of SHALO AUTH for two-step verification, we strongly recommend that you use additional login methods in case loss or damage occurs.
+Passkeys held in SHALO AUTH cannot be backed up to other media.
+We strongly recommend that you have additional login methods in case of loss or damage.
 This chapter therefore assumes that the two-step verification process has been enabled in advance for each Web service's account.

-For an overview of U2F, see Section 2.2.
+For an overview of FIDO2 and passkeys, see Section 2.2.